 After this feedback has been implemented, you should be at a stage where you have a more or less finished draft, or proof, that’s ready to be finalized.
 Just make sure no new errors are created while making revisions!

-Apply It: Perhaps a key decision-maker, maybe a supervisor or someone with a lot of pull in your company, came up with some design changes for the poster during the approval process.
-But maybe that person doesn’t know a lot about design, and the changes don’t really make sense — so your designer comes to you with concerns.
-What to do?
+You may also run into interdepartmental conflict.
+Perhaps a key decision-maker, or maybe a supervisor or someone with a lot of pull in your company, came up with some design changes during the approval process.
+But if that person doesn’t know a lot about design and the changes don’t really make sense, your designer may come to you with concerns.
 The revision process isn’t always a smooth one, especially when multiple people are involved.
 You may need to negotiate changes among your team, letting your designer explain why certain changes do or don’t work, to create the best possible final product.

 At this stage, the designer should: